-As mentioned, casino gambling is not a big deal in Maine.
+As mentioned above, casino gambling is not a big deal in Maine.
 There are only two commercial casinos and six off-track betting facilities in the state.
-All of these facilities would be eligible for a retail and mobile sports betting license under the various proposals debated by the legislature.
-It is reasonable to assume that they will be granted licenses once sports betting is approved.
+All of these facilities would be eligible for a retail sports betting license under LD 585, the most recent bill proposed by the legislature.
+It is reasonable to assume that each location will apply for a license, if and when sports betting is approved.
 Partnerships would likely then fall into place similar to other states that have seen big sportsbooks align with small gaming operators out of both strategic alignment and necessity.

 Which sportsbooks will come to Maine when sports betting is legalized?

-- DraftKings – Headquartered in nearby Boston, the industry leader will definitely make its way to Maine at some point
+- DraftKings – Headquartered in nearby Boston and featured in nearly every U.S market, this industry leader will definitely make its way to Maine at some point.

 - Bally Bet